What is lead nurturing?

 - Decide on a strategy.

 Look at where in the buying journey you currently lose the most leads.
-Depending on your tech stack, you could incorporate tools such as lead scoring for a snapshot view of engagement levels and the likelihood of buying.
+Depending on your tech stack, you could incorporate strategies such as lead scoring for a snapshot view of engagement levels and the likelihood of buying.
 Generally, lead scoring is set up in the CRM.
-Tools like Salesflow’s integrations allow you to log LinkedIn activity in CRMs like Hubspot and Salesforce, meaning you can incorporate LinkedIn lead generation activities into these scores.
+Tools like Salesflow’s native CRM integrations allow you to log LinkedIn activity in Hubspot, Salesforce and Pipedrive.
+That means you can begin incorporating LinkedIn lead generation activities into these scores.

-The strategy stage is when you should work with marketing to create or understand different buyer personas.
+This stage is when you should work with marketing to create or understand different buyer personas.
 You can also use LinkedIn data here to hone and refine your personas.
-See the Salesflow guide to ICPs and go-to-market strategies to create a robust 2023 lead generation strategy.
+See the Salesflow guide to ICPs and go-to-market strategies to create a robust 2023 lead generation plan.

 - Segment by audience and engagement level

 Next, segment your audience by buyer persona and engagement level.
-The aim is to create different nurture streams: messages and calls to action that appeal to the right audience at the right buying stage to generate leads on LinkedIn.
+The aim is to create different nurture streams: messages and calls to action that appeal to the right audience at the right buying stage.

 Using segmentation, you can create messages that speak directly and personally to each prospect and adopt social selling at scale.